How to Wire Fire Alarm System

 Step 2: Cut the Holes

-The electrician will next cut around the template shape after drilling a pilot hole in the center of the electrical box outline.
+The electrician will cut around the template shape after drilling a pilot hole in the center of the electrical box outline.
 Ideally, the electrical box would fit snugly but not too tightly.
 Your electrician will repeat this step for each smoke detector if there are many detectors to wire.

 Step 3: Run the Wire

 If several smoke detectors are installed, your electrician will run a 3-wire cable (with the ground) from the first smoke detector to each additional smoke detector.
-The other wire enables the smoke detectors to communicate with one another so that they can all sound an alarm if one detects smoke.
+The other wire enables the smoke detectors to communicate with one another so they can all sound an alarm if one detects smoke.

 Step 4: Fasten the Wires to the Electrical Boxes